 [3.13] Archmage Blade Vortex Hierophant | 20k EHP 40m DPS | Depth 2000 Delve Tank

-This is an extremely strong build, balancing both very high tankiness with very high DPS.
-As a result its a very strong deep delver and boss-killer.
-It also has huge AoE making it a good map clearer (including 100% delirious ones).
+This is a strong build, balancing both very high tankiness with very high DPS.
+As a result its a very strong boss-killer and tank delver.
+It also has large AoE making it a decent map clearer (including 100% delirious ones).
 I delved to depth 2000 with this build, and was ranked #1 among all non-zhp delvers in 3.11

 Depth 1970 Aul kill

 Minotaur + Delirium

 The Feared (Plume crit setup, courtesy u/HecklerCope)